saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

                     >  to 192.168.1.1 via ge-0/0/1.1
 ```

 Here we see two equal cost routes are available.
-To see if they are acually being used, we need to issue the following command:
+To see if they are actually being used, we need to issue the following command:

 ```
 salt@vmx01:r1> show route forwarding-table destination 10.0.0.3